tojynick/tojynick/README.md

+Hi there!
+Welcome to my profile~

-👋 Hi, I’m tojynick, an aspiring game developer.
+I’m tojynick, an aspiring indie game developer.
+Here you can find some things I worked (or working) on!

-👀 I’m interested in videogames, math, programming and computer science.

-🌱 I’m currently learning Unity, Blender and C#.
+Most of my repositories are private, so you won't see much here (unless I make something and make it publicly available?)

+Anyway, enjoy your stay!